-- 24. Heavy-Duty Zero- and Partial-Zero-Emissions Vehicles: The project will help fleet operators achieve significant voluntary emission reductions by encouraging the replacement of older, compliant vehicles with the cleanest available technology, and to help fleet operators who are expanding their fleet to choose the cleanest available technology: - a.
-Vehicles must be new (2016 model year or newer), and have a GVWR of greater than 14,000 lbs.; - b.
+- 24. Heavy-Duty Zero- and Partial-Zero-Emissions Vehicles: The project will help fleet operators achieve significant voluntary emission reductions by encouraging the replacement of older, compliant vehicles with the cleanest available technology, and help fleet operators who are expanding their fleet to choose the cleanest available technology: - a.
+Each vehicle must be new and have a GVWR greater than 14,000 lbs.; - b.
 Vehicles may be purchased or leased; - c.
-Each vehicle must be maintained and operated within the Air District's jurisdiction for a minimum of three years and of 15,000 miles; - d.
-Eligible vehicle types include zero-emissions (electric and fuel cell technologies) vehicles that are approved by the CARB; and - e.
-Project Sponsors may request authorization of up to of the TFCA Funds awarded to each vehicle to be used to pay for costs directly related to the purchase and installation of alternative fueling infrastructure and/or equipment used to power the new vehicle.

-In addition, projects that seek to replace a vehicle in the same weight-class as the proposed new vehicle may qualify for additional TFCA funding.
-Costs related to the scrapping and/or dismantling of the existing vehicle are not eligible for reimbursement with TFCA funds.

-New vehicles that are solely powered by gasoline, natural gas, or diesel, and retrofit projects are not eligible.

-The amount of TFCA funds awarded may not exceed a vehicle's cost after all other applicable manufacturer and local/state/federal rebates and discounts are applied.

-- 25. Reserved.

-- 26. Reserved.
+Each vehicle must be maintained and operated within the Air District's jurisdiction for a minimum of three years and 15,000 miles; - d.
+Eligible vehicles must be approved by the CARB; - e.
+Project Sponsors may request authorization of up to 100% of the TFCA Funds awarded for each vehicle to be used to pay for costs directly related to the purchase and installation of alternative fueling infrastructure and/or equipment used to power the new vehicle; - f.
+Projects that seek to scrap and replace a vehicle may qualify for additional TFCA funding toward the purchase or lease of a new vehicle.
+Costs related to the scrapping and/or dismantling of the existing vehicle are not eligible for reimbursement with TFCA funds; - g.
+Vehicles that are solely powered by gasoline, natural gas, or diesel, and retrofit projects are not eligible; and - h.
+The total amount of TFCA funds awarded combined with all other grants and applicable manufacturer and local/State/federal rebates and discounts may not exceed 90% of the project's eligible cost. - 25.
+Hydrogen Stations: The project is intended to accelerate the deployment of hydrogen fueling stations.
+Funding may be used for the purchase and installation of equipment for new dispensing facilities and for upgrades and improvements that expand access to existing refueling sites.
+The following additional conditions must also be met: - a.
+Stations must be located within the Air District's jurisdiction and be available and accessible to the public; - b.
+Equipment and infrastructure must be designed, installed, and maintained as required by the existing recognized codes and standards and approved by the local/State authority; and - c.
+Each station must be maintained and operated for a minimum of three years. - d.
+TFCA funding may not be used to pay for fuel or on-going operations and maintenance costs. - e.
+TFCA funding is limited to 25% of the total eligible project cost and may not exceed a maximum award amount of \$250,000 per station. - f.
+Stations must have received a passing score and/or received approval for funding from a State or federal agency. - 26.
+Vehicle Scrapping: The project is intended to accelerate the removal of highly polluting vehicles from Bay Area roads.
+Funding will be provided to owners of on-road motor vehicles who voluntarily scrap vehicles that meet the following requirements: - a.
+Vehicles must be roadworthy and pass an inspection by the Air District or its designee. - b.
+Vehicles must be currently registered with the DMV to an address within the Air District's jurisdiction and have had continuous registration to the same owner for a minimum of two years. - c.
+Vehicles are not eligible for funding from other Air District programs or other public agencies.

-- 27. Reserved.
+27. Reserved.